-How to: Create a Developer Site within your existing Office 365 subscription
+Create a developer site on an existing Office 365 subscription

-An Office 365 Developer Site makes it easier to get set up and start creating, testing, and deploying your apps for Office and SharePoint more quickly.
-Office 365 enterprise (E3 or E4) subscriptions include a site template you can use to create a Developer Site.
+An Office 365 Developer Site makes it easier to get set up and start creating, testing, and deploying your Office and SharePoint Add-ins more quickly.
+Many Office 365 Business, Enterprise, Education, and Government subscriptions include a site template you can use to create a Developer Site.

 Before you start

-Be sure you have an Office 365 enterprise subscription.
-If you have an Office 365 enterprise subscription, you can create a Developer Site within your existing subscription, rather than having to set up, pay for, and maintain a separate Office 365 Developer Subscription.
+Be sure you have an Office 365 subscription that supports a Developer Site.
+If you have one of the following Office 365 subscription plans, you can create a Developer Site within your existing subscription:

 If you have an Office 365 Small Business subscription, it supports only a single site collection, and so you can’t create a Developer Site collection.
 If you would like to learn more about Office 365 plans for your business, see SharePoint Online: software boundaries and limits.

 For more information about the Office 365 Enterprise offerings, see Plans & Pricing.

 Sign in to Office 365 as a Global or SharePoint Online admin.

 You must sign in as a Global or SharePoint Online admin to create new site collections, such as a Developer Site.
 Only admins can see Admin options when signing into Office 365.
 If you’re not an admin, contact an admin in your company and have them do one of the following: